 If you’ve caught a case of the mange from your pup, you’ll see similar symptoms — a rash and severe itching.
 It can take as long as four weeks to appear on your skin, and a typical case of sarcoptic mange in human lasts anywhere from one to three weeks.

-The traditional mange treatment for demodectic mange includes antibiotics or shampoos that are heavily chemical-laden and can therefore be toxic.
+The traditional mange treatment for demodectic mange includes antibiotics or shampoos that are heavily-laden with toxic ingredients.
 But the mites tunnel so far into hair follicles that they’re out of reach of dips or shampoos and, in some cases, can even build a resistance to such attempted chemicals.

-But because the mites from demodectic mange occur naturally, this skin condition needs no harsh chemical treatment, which can weaken an already compromised immune system.
+When treating mites from demodectic mange, avoid using products that aren't free of toxins, as they can weaken an already compromised immune system.
 The immune system can be strengthened to fight off the overpopulation of mites on its own, and diet is an extremely important place to start.
 At meal time, avoid grains, sugars and fillers in your pup’s food.
 Whenever possible, stick with raw meat, organ and bone-based foods.

 Of course, the itchy skin will still need to be treated, and a blend of flower essences and essential herbs will help calm and soothe the irritated, itchy skin.
-Some naturalists will recommend apple cider vinegar or lemon juice as a recommended topical, but this should be avoided because they are acidic and can be incredibly painful for open sores.
-This Skin Tonic oil will be a soothing relief for any localized sores or open wounds.
+Apple cider vinegar or lemon juice is sometimes recommended as a topical, but this should be avoided because they are acidic and can be incredibly painful for open sores.

 General good health is the top factor in preventing infection or recontamination of demodectic mange, so staying on top of regular vet check-ups is essential — especially since it can be a chronic disease throughout a dog’s life.
 Ask your trusted veterinarian to perform follow-up scrapings, known as trichograms, and keep an eye on your dog’s skin, making routine examinations yourself.
 Regular brushing is also recommended, as it clears the skin’s surface of excess yeast, flakes, and hair that mites may feed on.
 Quarantining your pup isn’t necessary in the case of demodectic mange since it’s not contagious.
 Since stress levels also affect the immune system, giving your pet some extra TLC could help tremendously.